Hydro Thunder Hurricane: Gameplay

 Hurricane also features a number of multiplayer scenarios.
 Up to four players can complete via splitscreen against each other and twelve AI competitors.
 Players can also use any combination of splitscreen and Xbox Live players to play online with up to eight players.
 Track times are recorded on leaderboards for players to compete against.
 In addition one multiplayer-exclusive mode was added, 'Rubber Ducky'.
 In this mode one player on each team pilots a boat in the shape of a rubber duck.
 The remaining boats on each team try to protect their team's duck while keeping the other team's at bay, with the winning team being first to get their duck across the finish line.
 Multiplayer races feature a "loser helper" powerup system.
-Instead of "1X" and "4X" boost powerups, multiplayer races feature only one type of boost powerup.
-This powerup is dynamic, awarding players leading the race with less boost, while those in the rear are awarded more boost.
+Instead of Blue "2X" and Red "4X" boost powerups, multiplayer races features primarily one type of boost powerup, being a yellow one that can give anywhere from 1X to 8X boost.
+This powerup is dynamic, granting players leading the race with less boost, while those in the rear are awarded more boost.
 This is to create a more aggressive race, and to allow those with less skill to enjoy racing along with more competitive players.
+A few 4X powerups are unchanged, however, which can help players keep an edge.
 Vector Unit explained the decision further on their blog: "If players -- especially new players -- are too easily frustrated, they just say screw this and drop out, which reduces the number of players and the number of available online games".